Naoto Kan: Post-premiership

 During 16 December 2012 Tokyo gubernatorial election, called due to the resignation of incumbent Governor Shintaro Ishihara, the Democratic Party of Japan itself did not endorse any candidate, but Kan supported Kenji Utsunomiya (leftist lawyer), who shared Kan's anti-nuclear stance.
 Ultimately Utsunomiya came second in the election, losing to Naoki Inose who had been vice-governor under Ishihara from 2007 to 2012, and then acting governor after Ishihara's abrupt resignation.

 In the 2012 general election called by Kan's successor Noda, Kan lost his seat in the Tokyo 18th district, but retained a seat in the diet through the proportional representation system.
 In the 2014 general election, Kan lost his district seat but was again elected through the proportional block.
 He joined the Constitutional Democratic Party of Japan along with the liberal-leaning members of the Democratic Party following the party split prior to the 2017 general election.
 In the election, he regained his district seat, defeating the LDP incumbent Masatada Tsuchiya with a margin of 1,046 votes.

 In 2023, Kan stated publicly he would not run for a seat in the House of Representatives again.
 He further said that he would "still probably be involved in politics someway".
 His term ended when the House was dissolved in October 2024.

-On 26 February 2024 Kan published the memoir 'Fifty Years of Citizen Politics' through Chikuma Shobō detailing his life in politics.
-On 20 March 2024 Japan Business Press published an interview with Kan to promote the memoir.
+On 26 February 2024, Kan published the memoir 'Fifty Years of Citizen Politics' through Chikuma Shobō detailing his life in politics.
+On 20 March 2024, Japan Business Press published an interview with Kan to promote the memoir.
 Kan stated in the interview that he was helped in assembling the book by former mayor of Musashino Reiko Matsushito.

+It was announced in January 2026 that Kan had developed dementia.
+A journalist who went to his house and interviewed Kan reported that he had “no recollection of the 2011 earthquake.”